winglessOracle/FastTrack/README.md

 5. **Consider electrolytes**: For fasts longer than 18 hours, electrolyte supplementation may help
 6. **Track patterns**: Use the fasting log to identify what works best for your body
 7. **Gradually extend fasting periods**: Slowly work up to longer fasts if that's your goal
-8. **Aim for deep fasts**: Try to complete fasts of 24+ hours to earn the special achievement and maintain your streak (it decreases by 1 each month without a deep fast)
+8. **Aim for deep fasts**: Try to complete fasts of 24+ hours to earn the special achievement

 ### For Advanced Fasters
 1. **Consider longer fasts**: Experiment with 24-72 hour fasts occasionally (with medical supervision)